Walt Disney: Hollywood's Dark Prince: Reception

-The book has received sharp criticism from wife Lillian and daughter Diane Miller and some of the book's claims have been disputed by other authors.
+The book has received sharp criticism from Walt Disney's wife Lillian Disney and daughter Diane Disney-Miller and some of the book's claims have been disputed by other authors.
+Miller claimed: "There are more than 150 glaring factual errors..." in Eliot's book.
+Former Disney animator David Hilberman - who was interviewed for the book - claimed Eliot had deliberately misquoted him.

 Animation historian Michael Barrier, who collected interviews from over 150 of former Disney employees since 1969, claimed Eliot's book was "easily the worst Disney biography I've ever read.
 It is packed with errors and distortions.
 To rely upon Hollywood's Dark Prince in any way is exactly the opposite of meticulous".
 Barrier also noted that an analysis of the photo of Walt receiving the Presidential Medal of Freedom from US President Lyndon Johnson in 1964 showed that the object on his shirt may or may not have been a button showing support for the President's Republican opponent Barry Goldwater and was possibly "of something else".
 Though acknowledged that Walt supported Goldwater during the 1964 US presidential election and attended the Republican National Convention after Goldwater was nominated, the claim that he was wearing a Goldwater button has only been backed by accusations of a few people close to him and it was noted that Walt and President Johnson did in fact have a friendly conversation before he was given the Medal.

-Disney historian Didier Ghez calls it on his website "the latest and by far most stupid and uninteresting 'scandalous biography' of Walt".
+Disney historian Didier Ghez calls it on his website "...the latest and by far most stupid and uninteresting 'scandalous biography' of Walt.
+So full of mistakes, guesses, intentional lies and non-intentional ignorances it is hardly worth mentioning."
+Animation journalist Amid Amidi referred to it as a "notorious hack job."